ICR Class 11: Super Book Talk Preparation

-5. There are many students, and I would like to check and help with your English, so could you send me your file by Friday, 07/08/2022 at 3 PM, so I can check it?
+5. I would like to check and help with your English, so could you send me your file by Friday, 06/30/2023 at 2 PM, so I can check it?

 6, There are some examples of Super Book Talk presentations from another university.